Binding Financial Agreement vs Consent Orders

 • There is a high threshold for the advice that should be given by the lawyer, therefore they are likely to put this advice in writing in a lot more detail than they would feel the need to do in Consent Orders, particularly if the lawyer is concerned that the Binding Financial Agreement may be unfair for their client.

-• It is possible for a BFA to be unenforceable if it is not drafted properly, or if there are any issues with the solicitors’ advice certificates.
+• It is possible for a BFA to be unenforceable if it is not drafted properly.
 Therefore, it is important that both independent lawyers are experienced in family law, and give appropriate advice.

-• If there is an issue with enforceability, ie one of the parties has not done what they are required to do pursuant to the agreement, then the recourse for the other party is to make an Application to the Court to have the BFA enforced.
-This would be a slightly more complicated process than if Court Orders had been used, because we first need to have the Family Court confirm the validity of the BFA, and then take the next step in terms of enforceability.
+• If there is an issue with enforceability, ie one of the parties has not done what they are required to do pursuant to the Agreement, then the recourse for the other party is to make an Application to the Court to have the BFA enforced.
+This would be a more complicated process than if Court Orders had been used, because we first need to have the Federal Circuit and Family Court of Australia confirm the validity of the BFA, and then take the next step in terms of enforceability.

-We are frequently finding that clients are attending our office, after doing some of their own independent research, and have a firm view on whether they need Consent Orders or a BFA.
-Ultimately, there are advantages and disadvantages to both, but as long as they are both done properly by an experienced family lawyer, then they are both binding.
+Ultimately, there are advantages and disadvantages to both options, but as long as they are both done properly by an experienced family lawyer, then they are both binding.

-Generally, we would advise our client as to which option would be best for them given their individual circumstances.
+Generally, we will advise our client as to which option would be best for them given their individual circumstances.

-If you need to formalise a property settlement to make sure it is binding, then please make an appointment to see one of our experienced family lawyers who can assist with preparing Family Court Consent Orders or a BFA for you.
+If you need to formalise a property settlement to make sure it is binding, then please make an appointment to see one of our experienced family lawyers who can assist with preparing an Application for Consent Orders or a Binding Financial Agreement.
 Appointments can be made by telephoning our office on (03) 56235166.

 Get in touch with our friendly team